In Him Ministries:

 We live by faith in Jesus Christ alone.
 He died so we could have new life.

-Galatians 2:20, “I have been crucified with Christ.
-It is no longer I who live, but Christ who lives in me.
-And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.”
+Galatians 2:20, “I have been crucified with Christ, and I no longer live, but Christ lives in me.
+The life I live in the body, I live by faith in the Son of God, who loved me and gave Himself up for me.”

 The law actually frustrates grace.

-Galatians 2:21, “I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose.”
+Galatians 2:21, “I do not set aside the grace of God.
+For if righteousness comes through the law, Christ died for nothing.”

 It is foolishness to go back under the law after embracing faith.
-The legalists act as if they are under an evil spell.
+Those people who preach law-keeping act as if they are under an evil spell.

 Galatians 3:1-2, “O foolish Galatians!
 Who has bewitched you?
-It was before your eyes that Jesus Christ was publicly portrayed as crucified.
-2 Let me ask you only this: Did you receive the Spirit by works of the law or by hearing with faith?”
+Before your very eyes Jesus Christ was clearly portrayed as crucified.
+I would like to learn just one thing from you: Did you receive the Spirit by works of the law, or by hearing with faith?”

 The law brings a curse on everyone who fails to keep it perfectly.